zackmdavis/Less_Wrong_Drafts/deep_learning_is_function_approximation.md

 In the spirit of being specific about exactly which parts we do and don't understand, I want to talk about [Mnih _et al._ 2013's work on getting computers to play classic Atari games](https://arxiv.org/abs/1312.5602) (like [_Pong_](https://en.wikipedia.org/wiki/Pong), [_Breakout_](https://en.wikipedia.org/wiki/Breakout_(video_game)), or [_Space Invaders_](https://en.wikipedia.org/wiki/Space_Invaders)), which is notable as one of the first high-profile examples of using multi-layer parameterized graphical function approximators in conjunction with success-antecedent computation boosting (which some authors call ["reinforcement learning"](https://en.wikipedia.org/wiki/Reinforcement_learning) for some reason).

-I think some of my internet friends are in the habit of reading the news.
-And if you only read the news—if you're not in tune with there being things to read _besides_ news—I could see this result being quite alarming.
+If you only read the news—if you're not in tune with there being things to read _besides_ news—I could see this result being quite alarming.
 Digital brains learning to play video games at superhuman levels _from the raw pixels_, rather than because a programmer sat down to write an automation policy for that particular game?
 Are we not [already in the shadow of the coming race](https://www.online-literature.com/george_eliot/theophrastus-such/17/)?

 But people who read textbooks and not just news, being no less impressed by the result, are often inclined to take a subtler lesson from any particular headline-grabbing advance.